bernardosulzbach/bernardosulzbach.github.io/_posts/2015-11-17-adding-gpg-key-manually.md

 ---
 layout: post
-title: Adding a GPG key manually
+title: "Adding a GPG Key Manually"
 ---

 I was trying to install MongoDB 3.0 in my production machine and in order to be